guybedford/es-module-shims/README.md

 ### Shim Mode

-Shim mode is an alternative to polyfill mode that doesn't rely on native modules erroring - instead it is triggered by the existence of any `<script type="importmap-shim">` or `<script type="module-shim">`, or when explicitly setting the [`shimMode` init option](#shim-mode-option).
+Shim mode is an alternative to polyfill mode and doesn't rely on native modules erroring - instead it is triggered by the existence of any `<script type="importmap-shim">` or `<script type="module-shim">`, or when explicitly setting the [`shimMode` init option](#shim-mode-option).

 In shim mode, normal module scripts and import maps are entirely ignored and only the above shim tags will be parsed and executed by ES Module Shims instead.

-In addition shim mode provides some additional features that aren't natively supported such as import maps with a `"src"` attribute or dynamicallly injecting import maps, which can be useful in certain applications.
+Shim mode also provides some additional features that aren't yet natively supported such as [external import maps](#external-import-maps) with a `"src"` attribute or [dynamicallly injecting import maps](#dynamic-import-maps), which can be useful in certain applications.

 ## Features